Skip to main content

 At LittleHorse, we spent almost two years developing a cutting-edge system from the ground up so that we could provide you with a platform to future-proof your applications.
 Best of all, LittleHorse's source code is available and free for production use under the SSPL.

-LittleHorse has clients in Java, Go, and Python, with a .NET release coming in 0.6.0.
+LittleHorse has clients in Java, Go, and Python.
 This allows you to easily integrate existing systems into a LittleHorse Workflow with minimal code change (in Java, for example, all you need to do to turn a Method into a LittleHorse Task Worker is add the @LHTaskMethod annotation).

-Additionally, LittleHorse supports integration with external systems through the External Event feature, which allows LittleHorse Workflows to respond to events originating outside of the LittleHorse ecosystem.
+Additionally, LittleHorse supports integration with external systems through the External Events feature, which allows LittleHorse Workflows to respond to events originating outside of the LittleHorse ecosystem.

 All data in LittleHorse Cloud is synchronously replicated into three separate datacenters (for example, AWS Availability Zones).
 LittleHorse has automated failover such that, if a server or even an entire datacenter fails, your workloads will promptly resume making progress on another data center (failover can be as low as 20 seconds).